 All peripherals remain active.
 During Wait mode, the I[1:0] bits of the CC register are forced to '10', to enable all interrupts.
 All other registers and memory remain unchanged.
-The MCU remains in Wait mode until an interrupt or reset occurs, whereupon the program counter branches to the starting address of the interrupt or reset service routine.
-The MCU remains in Wait mode until a reset or an interrupt occurs, causes it to wake up.
+The MCU remains in Wait mode until an interrupt or reset occurs, whereupon the Program Counter branches to the starting address of the interrupt or reset service routine.
+The MCU will remain in Wait mode until a reset or an interrupt occurs, causing it to wake up.
+Refer to Figure 25.